Inpixon (INPX) Stock Price and Analyst Predictions

 INPX) stock’s latest price update

-Inpixon (NASDAQ: INPX)’s stock price has decreased by -7.89 compared to its previous closing price of 0.74.
-Despite this, the company has experienced a -26.66% fall in its stock price over the last five trading sessions.
+Inpixon (NASDAQ: INPX)’s stock price has decreased by -37.67 compared to its previous closing price of 0.71.
+Nevertheless, the company has seen a -43.22% plunge in its stock price over the last five trading sessions.

 INPX’s Market Performance